primjeri/datagrid-bundle/Resources/doc/index.md

 ## Retrieving datagrid by alias key

 In order to render the datagrid you will have to get it from the service container.
-You are able to do this using datagrid provider service *thrace_data_grid.provider* .
+You are able to do this using datagrid provider service *primjeri_data_grid.provider* .

 The following example demonstrates how to get a datagrid in a controller method and pass it to the view: